-The government cannot discriminate against a class of individuals based on undifferentiated fear, generalized public unease, or even heartfelt moral disapproval.
+The government may not discriminate against a class of individuals based on undifferentiated fear, generalized public unease, or even heartfelt moral disapproval.
 Romer v.
 Evans, 517 U.S. 620, 631-632 (1996); U.S. Dep't of Agric. v.
 Moreno, 413 U.S. 528 (1973).
-In charting the fundamental elements at the heart of the Constitution's equal-protection guarantee, this Court has repeatedly invalidated governmental classifications that were defended based on animus toward a class.
+In charting the fundamental elements at the heart of the Constitution's equal-protection guarantee, the Supreme Court has repeatedly invalidated governmental classifications that were based on animus toward a class.
 That is true whether the animus was expressed openly, Moreno, 413 U.S. at 534; as unsubstantiated fears or negative attitudes, City of Cleburne v.
-Cleburne Living Ctr., 473 U.S. 432, 448-450 (1985); or as codifications of religious or moral disapproval, see Romer, 517 U.S. at 635-636. "[E]ven in [a] case calling for the most deferential of standards," the Equal Protection requires "legislative that classification[s] bear[] a rational relation to some legitimate end."
-Romer, 517 U.S. at "[I]f 'equal protection of the laws' means anything, it must mean that a bare [] desire to harm a politically unpopular group cannot constitute a legitimate governmental interest."
+Cleburne Living Ctr., 473 U.S. 432, 448-450 (1985); or as codifications of religious or moral disapproval, see Romer, 517 U.S. at 635-636. "[E]ven in [a] . . . case calling for the most deferential of standards," the Equal Protection Clause requires that "legis-lative classification[s] . . . bear[] a rational relation to some legitimate end."
+Romer, 517 U.S. at 631-632. "[I]f . . . 'equal protection of the laws' means any-thing, it must . . . mean that a bare [] desire to harm a politically unpopular group cannot constitute a legitimate governmental interest."
 Moreno, 413 U.S. at 534.

-U.S.C. $\$ 1681(a)(3); 34 C.F.R. $\$ 106.12(a).
-Gloucester High School is a public school.
+3 While Title IX exempts any "educational institution which is controlled by a religious organization" if compliance "would not be consistent with the religious tenets of such organization" (20 U.S.C. § 1681(a)(3); 34 C.F.R. § 106.12(a)), Gloucester High School is a public school.

-1. Moreno marked the Court's first express acknowledgement that animus toward a class is not a legitimate governmental interest.
+1. Moreno marked the Supreme Court's first express acknowledgement that animus toward a class is not a legitimate governmental interest.
 There, Congress had amended the Food Stamp Act of 1964 to withdraw benefits from households containing an individual unrelated to any other member of the household.
-The Act's legislative history revealed that the provision "was to prevent 'hippies' from participating in the food stamp program."
+The revealed that provision legislative history Act's the "was preto vent ... 'hippies' ... from participating in the food stamp program."
 413 U.S. at 534.
-Relying on the equal-protection component of the Due Process Clause of the Fifth Amendment, the Court struck down the provision, explaining: "[A] purpose to discriminate against hippies cannot, in and of itself[,] justify" congressional action.
+Relying on the equal-protection component of the Due Process Clause of the Fifth Amendment, the Court struck down the provision, explaining: "[A] purpose to discriminate against hippies cannot, in and of itself[,] . . . justify" congressional action.
 Id. at 534-535 (internal quotation marks omitted).

 Eleven years later, in Palmore v.
-Sidoti, the Court reiterated that "[p]rivate biases may be outside the reach of the law, but the law cannot, directly or indirectly, give them effect."
+Sidoti, the Supreme Court reiterated that "[p]rivate biases may be outside the reach of the law, but the law cannot, directly or indirectly, give them effect."
 466 U.S. 429, 433 (1984).
-In reviewing a custody dispute, therefore, the Court had "little difficulty" concluding that the district court had erred in granting custody to a father based on the court's belief that the mother's mixed-race relationship would make the child "vulnerable to peer pressures" and "social stigmatization."
+In reviewing a custody dispute, the Court had "little difficulty" concluding that the district court had erred in granting custody to a father based on the court's belief that the mother's mixed-race relationship would make the child "vulnerable to peer pressures" and "social stigmatization."
 Id. at 431, 433.
-Relying this time on the Equal Protection Clause of the Fourteenth Amendment, the Court held: "Public officials sworn to uphold the Constitution may not avoid a constitutional duty by bowing to the hypothetical effects of private racial prejudice."
-Ibid. (internal quotation marks omitted).
+Applying the Equal Protection Clause, the Court held: "Public officials sworn to uphold the Constitution may not avoid a constitutional duty by bowing to the hypothetical effects of private racial prejudice."
+Id. (internal quotation marks omitted).